zygis/flow-manager/README.md

             .addStep(function (flow, data) {
                 console.log(data); // {initialData: {isAwesome: true}, step1: true}

-                // to destroy flow object use:
+                // always destroy flow object at the end:
                 Flows.destroy(flow);
-                // OR if this is the last step, after another .next() it will be destroyed flow.next();
+                // OR if this is the last step, after .next() it will be destroyed automatically flow.next();
                 //
             })